-The results in Table II show that the adaptive APC system, when starting with an initial pulse range of just one unit, is able to determine an appropriate range for a robot to broadcast at and enable the sharing of the data throughout the swarm within the allotted 250 ticks.
+It is the responsibility of the adaptive APC system to address this problem, and the results in Table II show that the system, when starting with an initial pulse range of just one unit, is able to determine an appropriate range for a robot to broadcast at and enable the sharing of the data throughout the swarm within the allotted 250 ticks.
+This is a large improvement over the performance seen in Fig. 5, where the swarm of 50 robots still hasn't reached that knowledge level after 5,000 ticks.
 When comparing the average pulse range in Table II to the best fixed ranges in Table I, the adaptive APC system is found to have a slightly higher range on average in lower density swarms, but in higher density swarms it can reduce the average pulse range, allowing the swarm to expend less energy.
-In the more dense swarms, not every robot will detect the same local density, so the APC system enables the robots to reduce their pulse range while in higher density areas.
+In the denser swarms, not every robot will detect the same local density, so the APC system enables the robots to reduce their pulse range while in higher density areas.